bulletmark/cdhist/README.md

-                        limit output to specified number of lines -p, --purge           just purge non-existent directories from history -a, --purge-always    always purge non-existent directories every write -U, --no-user         do not substitute "~" for home directory -u                    toggle -U/--no-user option for one-off command only -F, --fuzzy FUZZY     use specified fuzzy finder program to select directory from list
+                        limit output to specified number of lines -p, --purge           just purge non-existent directories from history -a, --purge-always    always purge non-existent directories every write -u, --no-user         toggle substitution of "~" for user home directory, default is to substitute.
+Can be specified on command line again to toggle your default setting.
+  -F, --fuzzy FUZZY     use specified fuzzy finder program to select directory
+                        from list
   -L, --follow-links    follow symbolic links (default=true)